ehardek/auto-readme-creator/printed-readme/README.md

   ## Installation
-  How does the user install the project? you install it
+  How does the user install the project? just the package json
   ## Usage
-  How do the user actually use the generator? use node.js
+  How do the user actually use the generator? use node js and follow the prompts
   ## Licenses
-  license 1
+   license 2
   ## Feedback
   If you want to contribut
-  add comments on the github
+  Follow the git hub link and add an issue.
   ## General Questions